5 Signs Your Residential Roofing Needs Immediate Attention

 Roof Issues Related to Gutters

-Gutters are a vital part of a residential roof system since they divert rainwater away from the roof.
+Gutters are a important part of a residential roof system since they divert rainwater away from the roof.
 Water building up on the roof can lead to leaks and decay, which can occur when gutters are clogged or damaged.

 Roofing Problems Related to Gutters: